bodywork-ml/bodywork-docs/docs/user_guide.md

       ingress: true
 ```

 Every stage must have either a `batch` or `service` sub-section defined, depending on whether the stage is a batch stage or service stage.
-If `batch` is selected, then the executable Python module (or Jupyter notebook) will be run as a discrete job (i.e., with a start and an end), and managed as a [Kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
-If `service` is selected, then it is assumed that the executable module will start a long-running process (e.g., a web server), and so it will be managed as a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), exposing a [Kubernetes cluster-ip service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) to enable access over HTTP.
+If `batch` is selected, then the executable Python module (or Jupyter notebook) will be run as a discrete job (i.e., with a start and an end), and managed as a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
+If `service` is selected, then it is assumed that the executable module will start a long-running process (e.g., a web server), and so it will be managed as a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), exposing a [Kubernetes ClusterIP Service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) to enable access over HTTP.

 Top-level stage configuration parameters are to be used as follows: